nautobot/nautobot-app-chatops/README.md

 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip after logging in with the `nautobot` user account.
+The plugin is available as a Python package in PyPI and can be installed with `pip3` after logging in with the `nautobot` user account.

 ```shell
 sudo -iu nautobot